sacreno/clu-for-honorbuddy/trunk/CLU/CLU/Readme.txt

 =======
 * cowdude for his initial work with Felmaster and giving me inspiration to create this CC.
 * All the Singular Developers For there tiresome work and supporting code
+* Weischbier for his Support with the new 5.0.4 MoP Changes.
 * bobby53 For his Disclaimer (Couldn't have said it better)
 * Kickazz006 for his BlankProfile.xml
 * Shaddar & Mentally for thier initial detection code of HourofTwilight, FadingLight and Shrapnel